Guru Gobind Singh: Death

-Wazir Khan, a Muslim army commander and the Nawab of Sirhind, against whose army the Guru had fought several wars, commissioned two Afghans, Jamshed Khan, and Wasil Beg, to follow the Guru's army as it moved for the meeting with Bahadur Shah, and then assassinate the Guru.
+Wazir Khan, a Mughal army commander and the Nawab of Sirhind, against whose army the Guru had fought several wars, commissioned two Afghans, Jamshed Khan, and Wasil Beg, to follow the Guru's army as it moved for the meeting with Bahadur Shah, and then assassinate the Guru.
 The two secretly pursued the Guru whose troops were in the Deccan area of India, and entered the camp when the Sikhs had been stationed near river Godavari for months.
 They gained access to the Guru and Jamshed Khan stabbed him two times resulting in a fatal wound at Nanded.
 Some scholars state that the assassin who killed Guru Gobind Singh may not have been sent by Wazir Khan, but was instead sent by the Mughal army that was staying nearby.

 According to Senapati's Sri Gur Sobha, an early 18th-century writer, the fatal wounds of the Guru was one below his heart.
 The Guru fought back and killed the assassin, while the assassin's companion was killed by the Sikh guards as he tried to escape.

-The Guru died of his wounds a few days later on 7 October 1708 His death fuelled a long and bitter war of the Sikhs with the Mughals.
+The Guru died of his wounds a few days later on 7 October 1708.
+His death fuelled a long and bitter war of the Sikhs with the Mughals.

 According to the Bansavalinama by Kesar Singh Chibber written in 1768, the Guru's last words were, "The Granth is the Guru and it will bring you to Akal.
 The Guru is the Khalsa and the Khalsa is the Guru.
 The seat has been given to Sri Sahib Mata Devi.
 Love each other and expand the community.
 Follow the words of the Granth.
 The Sikh that follows Sikhi shall be with the Guru.
 Follow the conduct of the Guru.
 Always remain with Waheguru."